Skip to Main Content Skip to Footer Content

 Do tick bites itch or hurt?

 Typically, tick bites do not itch or even hurt.
-You are unlikely to even feel a tick bite, making regular checks for ticks essential.
+You are unlikely to even feel a tick bite, so making regular checks for ticks is essential.
 If you find a tick on you, a family member, or a pet, be sure you know how to remove a tick safely so you can limit the potential transmission of disease and infection.

 How to check for ticks?